StenlyTU/LFCS-official/stuff/UserandGroupManagement.md

 * `man limits.conf` - for manual.

-* Limits will be enforced in next opened session
+* Limits will be enforced in next opened session.

 * `ulimit -a` -> List all limits for the current user.